matchstick/exifsort/README.md

 exifsort
 ========
-Libraries and CLI to sort to sort media by date using exif information.
+Libraries and CLI to sort to sort media by date using EXIF information.

-This is for folks who have a closet full of hard drives and network drives full of photos and want to centralzie them in one folder structure.
+This is for folks who have a closet full of hard drives and network drives full of photos and want to centralize them in one folder structure.

 The functionality and API live in the lib directory.
 Check out [godocs](https://godoc.org/github.com/matchstick/exifsort/lib) for details.